oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 Consumer subscribes to its own device-specific topic using a device identifier (annotated as `[device_id]`) that is known to the OpenC2 Producer(s) that can command that Consumer.
+The determination of device identifiers is beyond the scope of this specification.

 | Topic  | Purpose   | Producer | Consumer |